-Field Description Available in: Enterprise, Performance, Unlimited, Batch size In a single insert, update, upsert, or delete operation, records moving to or from Salesforce are processed in increments of this size.
+Field Description Batch size In a single insert, update, upsert, or delete operation, records moving to or from Salesforce are processed in increments of this size.
 The maximum value is 200.
 We recommend a value between 50 and 100.
-Developer , and Database.com Editions The maximum value is 10,000 if the Use Bulk API option is selected.
-Insert null values Select this option to insert blank mapped values as null values during data operations.
-Note that when you are updating
+The maximum value is 10,000 if the Use Bulk API option is selected.